 Reduce Signs of Aging With a Facelift

 A facelift can treat everything from sagging skin to deep folds, providing a smoother, more refreshed appearance.
-At Tarola Plastic Surgery, we perform each procedure with precision to enhance your natural features while maintaining a balanced and youthful look.
-If you’re ready to explore your options for a facelift in Murfreesboro, TN, call us at (615) 624-8914 or contact us through our online form to schedule your consultation.
+At Tarola Plastic Surgery, we perform each procedure with artistry to enhance your natural features while maintaining a balanced and youthful look.
+If you’re ready to explore your options for a facelift in Murfreesboro, TN, call us at 615-713-1695 or contact us through our online form to schedule your consultation.